mattsmith24/on-air/README.md

 This project is a simple solution to control an "On Air" sign using a Raspberry Pi Pico W GPIO pin.
+The use case is where you want to notify people around you that you are recording video or in an online meeting.

 It is designed for a Linux PC or laptop where the Webcam uses /dev/video0.
 A raspberry pi pico W or similar is used to host an API connected to a GPIO pin